zulqarDOTnet/add-custom-tabs-for-learndash/README.md

 It's a simple yet effective solution to optimize the LearnDash interface and elevate the e-learning experience.

 ## Installation

+= Minimum Requirements =

+* LearnDash 3.6 or higher
+* PHP 7.4 or greater is required (PHP 8.0 or greater is recommended)
+* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required

-1. Ensure that your installation of WordPress is using PHP 7.2 or higher and LearnDash 3.6 or higher.
+1. Ensure that LearnDash is properly installed and configured.
-2. Upload the contents of the plugin zip file to the `/wp-content/plugins/` directory.
+2. Upload the contents of the plugin zip file to the '/wp-content/plugins/' directory.
 3. Activate the plugin through the Plugins menu in WordPress.

 ## Screenshots